eltoroit/student-progress/@ELTOROIT/README.md

 -   Student progress to calculate best student in class
     -   Do not display instructor points
+    -   Swap chart to display horizontally, not vertically.
 -   Display expected duration
 -   On the instrcutor page reporting the particular exercise (for any exercise, even previous ones), be able to change the status of the student
     -   Add a row action to select "DONE, WORKING, LATER" states.